NixOS/rfcs/rfcs/0087-aarch64-tier1.md

 limitations of Hydra:
  - NixOS/nixpkgs@74c4e30 - disabled in 2017 because of memory issues
  - NixOS/nixpkgs#52534, NixOS/nixpkgs@36a0c13 - re-enabled in 2018 to pre-build important outputs
- - NixOS/nixpkgs@1bfe8f1 - disabled again due to hydra-evaluator issues
+ - NixOS/nixpkgs@1bfe8f1 - demoted to partial support due to hydra-evaluator issues

+As a result, since NixOS/nixpkgs@1bfe8f1, in late 2018 NixOS already is blocking channel releases on the base system closure required to produce the installer image.

 Since then, hydra-evaluator has been rewritten, which probably will make these concerns obsolete.